abaghinyan/Aralez/README.md

 - **Automated Tool Execution**: Runs a predefined set of tools to collect system data.
 - **Network and Process Information Gathering**: Collects detailed network and process information.
+- - **Change Configuration Directly with Your Binary**: Generate a new binary with an updated configuration file directly using your current Aralez executable.
+This feature allows you to modify the embedded configuration without the need to recompile the source code.
+Simply specify the new configuration file and the desired output name for the executable, and Aralez will create a new version tailored to your updated settings.
 - **NTFS File Retrieval**: Retrieves files from the NTFS file system based on specific search configurations.
 - **Data Compression**: Compresses the collected data into a ZIP archive for easy transport and analysis.
 - **Encryption Support**: Supports file encryption using AES-GCM with a customizable password.